morpho-labs/gnosis-tx-builder/README.md

 [![Commitizen Friendly][commitizen-img]][commitizen-url]
 [![Semantic Release][semantic-release-img]][semantic-release-url]

-> ⚡🚀 Transform an array of transaction in a Tx builder json for the Gnosis UX, based on ethers-js
+> ⚡🚀 Transform an array of transactions in a Transaction builder json for the Gnosis UX, based on ethers-js

 ## Install